Harness-orchestrated review sweeps

 • The workflow script sandbox has no shell or filesystem, so it cannot invoke commonplace-* commands; only the parent conversation or sub-agents can.

-• Frictions observed in the experiment: workflow args input did not reach the script (data had to be inlined); no token telemetry lands on the review runs (the harness reports usage per workflow, ingest accepts none); the recorded model partition is the orchestrator's unverified assertion, where the subprocess path rekeys from scraped telemetry.
+• Frictions observed in the experiment: workflow args input did not reach the script (data had to be inlined); no token telemetry landed on the review records (the harness reports usage per workflow); the recorded model partition was the orchestrator's assertion.
+ADR 034 now treats telemetry as optional execution evidence, not review identity.

 The design